The history of Moruya

 From 1925 to 1932 over 250 stonemasons produced granite slabs for the Sydney Harbour Bridge pylons, Sydney cenotaph and many other structures.
 As a result, Granite Town grew up beside the quarry with over 70 homes.
 The quarry is still visible and at Quarry Park opposite, interpretive signage provides some interesting quarrying facts.

-Many of the beautiful historic buildings in Moruya were constructed from 1870.
+Many of the beautiful historic buildings in Moruya were constructed in the 1870's.
 The Courthouse originally located in Broulee was finished in 1881.
 The current day newsagent building is the only substantial commercial timber building that remains intact, built in the 1880s and the old Bank of NSW constructed of local granite, opened in 1883.

 Visit the Moruya Museum at 85 Campbell Street to learn more of the history of the region and ask for a walking guide of the town to discover more than 30 beautiful and historic landmarks.